cbrown5/easyr/_posts/2017-06-15-feb-r-course.md

 These R workshops are especially tailored for biology/ecology.

+Location is at the Centre for Applications in Natural Resource Management, The University of Queensland in Brisbane Australia.

 Presenters:  Prof Anthony Richardson (UQ Centre for Applications in Natural Resource Mathematics), Associate Prof David Schoeman (University of the Sunshine Coast), Dr Chris Brown (Griffith University) and the Advanced R Dr Bill Venables (CSIRO).